Thinking on a Higher Plane– Isaiah 55

 We have complete and total control over what we choose to think about, so inviting God to guide us is a form of surrender to Him.
 It is a willingness to think on a higher plane.

-My head began to be filled with all kinds of unkind words that I now believed I should have spoken in response.
-Fortunately, back then I said nothing, hurtful or otherwise, and instead quietly walked away.
-Thank you, God, that I have no words to regret having said!
+Sometimes, ugly thoughts can seemingly come out of nowhere.
+For instance, just this morning, out of the blue, I remembered something harsh that someone said to me when I was a teenager, quite some time ago.
+My head began to be filled with all kinds of unkind words that I might have spoken in response.
+Fortunately, back then, I said nothing, hurtful or otherwise, and instead, quietly walked away.
+Thank you, God, that I spoke no words to now regret having said!
+He must have been guiding and protecting me, even from myself.

 Seek the Lord while He may be found,